Casio - Magical Light ML-2 (small keyboard with real key lighting & lovely demos)

 circuit bending details

-Unlike Casio SA keyboards with such a sound engine, the Casio ML-2 has instead of a 30 pin "OKI M6387-**" CPU (where ** is a 2 digit number that apparently indicates the ROM software version inside) now an "OKI M6521-11" CPU with 60 pins.
-The tiny Casio ML-1 has an "OKI M6521-10" CPU instead; likely the only difference is the set of built-in melodies in its song bank.
+Despite same sound engine, the Casio ML-2 has instead of the classic SA-series CPU M6387 an "OKI M6521-11" with 60 pins.
+The tiny Casio ML-1 has an "OKI M6521-10" instead; likely the only difference is the set of built-in melodies in its song bank.

 keyboard matrix